 APS Employment database (APSED)

-The Australian Public Service Employment Database (APSED) is a database that stores the employment data of all current and former APS employees.
+The Australian Public Service Employment Database (APSED) stores the employment data of all current and former APS employees.
 APSED is maintained by the Australian Public Service Commission and the data is supplied to APSED from the HR systems of APS agencies.

 Your privacy and APSED